Range Management at Colorado State University Extension

 Annie Overlin is part of a 6th generation ranching family in south central Colorado and continues to work with her family who are heavily involved in land preservation and water issues in the Arkansas River Valley.

 Annie Overlin’s program responsibilities for managing healthy rangelands span the spectrum of improving soil health, utilizing annual cover crops for grazing, and financial farm/ranch management for women.

-Kevin Jablonski is a Range Ecologist and Extension Research Coordinator in the Department of Forest and Rangeland Stewardship.
-He has an Extension appointment and is an affiliate for the Center for Collaborative Conservation.
+Kevin Jablonski is a Rangeland Livestock Systems Extension Specialist and an Assistant Professor in the Department of Animal Sciences.
 As a Range Ecologist, Kevin studies the ecology of grazing livestock—how domestic herbivores interact with their environment, how humans influence this, and the good and bad things that arise from these relationships.
 His research has focused on grazing management in larkspur habitat, ecological health on western rangelands, and livestock-carnivore interactions in East Africa, among others.
-In his new role as Extension Research Coordinator, he is working statewide to build bridges across disciplines, departments, and institutions to improve research and extension in Colorado’s rangelands.
-He looks forward to working with you!
+In his Extension role Kevin works to support Extension staff across the state in everything related to rangelands, livestock, and more.

 Kevin has worked as a grant manager, a beef and sheep producer, and a field biologist, and earned his PhD in Rangeland Ecosystem Science from CSU in 2019.
-Outside CSU, he is on the board of two organizations that work to grow the local food economy and keep farmers and farmland in Northern Colorado.
-He lives in the foothills with his wife Becca, daughter Lila, dog Caleb, twelve chickens, two llamas, and two goats.
+Outside CSU, he is on the board of two organizations that work to grow the local food economy and keep farmers and farmland in Northern Colorado and has a small mixed species livestock herd of his own.
+He lives in the foothills with his wife Becca, and daughters Lila and Frances.